wedesoft/www.wedesoft.de/_posts/2020-07-07-mealmaster.md

 The website of Episoft Systems, which provided the original MealMaster software for DOS, is not online any more.
 Fortunately a [copy of the website][1] is still available on the Internet Archive.

+If you are looking for a MealMaster compatible recipe management software, please checkout my project [AnyMeal][4]!

 <h4>One-column format</h4>

 Below follows an example of the one-column MealMaster format (the ingredients are listed in a single column).